Cloud Services

 • Publish that catalog, after which the catalog will be visible on the Catalog for configuring and provisioning.

-Onboard a new provider
+Onboarding a new provider

 If you want to onboard a new cloud provider, complete the following steps: